HL7/fhir-omop-ig/input/pagecontent/index.md

 - Healthcare Claims
 - Residential History

-All collected data are maintained and curated by the **All of Us Data and Research Center (DRC)** and are accessible to researchers through the **All of Us Researcher Workbench**.
+All collected data are maintained and curated by the [All of Us Data and Research Center (DRC)](https://allofus.nih.gov/funding-and-program-partners/data-and-research-center) and are accessible to researchers through the [All of Us Researcher Workbench](https://www.researchallofus.org/data-tools/workbench/).
 The primary data standard and clinical data model utilized by the All of Us Research Program is OMOP.

 #### EHR Data Focus